Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 Soon the verbal exchanges between mother and children became loud enough to attract the attention of another neighbor.
 Overhearing Ellen’s harsh tone and cruel words, he was compelled to call the police.

 At the same time a Saint Louis police officer was responding, Ellen and her children were exiting the apartment complex.
 Unfortunately, the cop didn’t overhear what Ellen was telling her children or it may have saved a life.
 She was telling her children what to specifically say when they were asked by doctors and nurses about the incident.
-The children were told to say that Stacy was bathing and playing with her Barbies when Steven decided she would need to dry their hair then, not understanding the consequences, threw the hairdryer into the tub.
+The children were told to say Stacy was bathing and playing with her Barbies when Steven decided she would need to dry their hair.
+Not understanding the consequences, Steven threw the hairdryer into the tub.
 Stacy cried uncontrollably and insisted her brother was asleep when it happened, but Ellen was adamant they stick with her story.

 Ellen told this story at the emergency room and Stacy was treated and released with very little fanfare.